Ozark Season 4 : Release Date, Cast, Plot And Other Details

 Plot

-At the end of S3, we saw Marty and Wendy working more closely with all the Navarro Cartel.
-Season 4 will focus on Wendy’s conclusion on how she let her brother Ben perish and how this can affect her and her loved ones, particularly because Jonah Byrde chose his uncle’s passing badly.
+At the end of S3, we saw Marty and Wendy working more closely together with all the Navarro Cartel.
+Season 4 will concentrate on Wendy’s conclusion on how she allows her brother Ben perish and how this can affect her and her nearest and dearest, particularly because Jonah Byrde chose his uncle’s passing badly.

-What will happen in year 4 seems to be quite vague today?
-However, since the fourth season will be the last rush, we can be certain many loose ends will be wrapped up.
+What will occur in year 4 appears to be very vague today?
+However, because the fourth season will be the last rush, we could be sure many loose ends will likely be wrapped up.